DataScienceNigeria/DSN-AI-Bootcamp-2023-Qualification-Project-Participation-and-Hackathon/README.md

 ## About the Hackathon

 The DSN AI Bootcamp Qualification 2023 Hackathon offers a real-life project experience for participants to work with different datasets and AI tools.
-Participants will have the chance to explore valuable insights, develop data-driven solutions, and contribute to informed decision-making for Nigeria's development.
+Participants will have the chance to explore valuable insights, develop data-driven solutions, and contribute to informed decision-making.

 ## Getting Started